Blake L. Sartini

-Blake L. Sartini (born January 16, 1959) is an American entrepreneur in the Nevada gaming and entertainment industry.

-He is Chairman, President and CEO of Golden Entertainment, Inc., an owner and operator of distributed gaming, taverns and casinos based in Las Vegas, Nevada.

-It was formed in 2015 by the merger of Golden Gaming (founded in 2001 by Blake Sartini) and Lakes Entertainment.
-The Golden Entertainment, Inc. owns and operates gaming properties across two divisions – distributed gaming and resort and casino operations.
-Golden Entertainment, Inc. operates more than 12,000 gaming devices and over 30 table games in Nevada, Maryland and Montana.
-The company owns four casino properties, over 55 taverns and operates approximately 980 distributed gaming locations in Nevada, Maryland and Montana.
-In June 2017, Golden agreed to purchase American Casino & Entertainment Properties for $850 million, which would expand the company's casino portfolio by four: the Stratosphere Las Vegas, Arizona Charlie's Boulder, Arizona Charlie's Decatur, and the Aquarius Casino Resort.
-The transaction closed in October 2017 and Golden owns and operates eight casino-resort properties - seven in Nevada and one in Maryland.
-In March 2018, Sartini and Golden Entertainment announced plans for a $140 million renovation of the Stratosphere Las Vegas that will be completed in three phases.
-In January 2019, Golden Entertainment closed on its $190 million deal to acquire two Laughlin casinos, Colorado Belle and Edgewater.
+Blake L. Sartini, chairman and chief executive officer of Golden Entertainment, Inc. (NASDAQ:GDEN), began his role in 2015 as part of the company’s $341 million merger with Minnesota-based Lakes Entertainment.
+Before this merger, Sartini served as the president and chief executive officer of Sartini Gaming, established in January 2012; and chief executive officer of Golden Gaming, LLC, which he founded in 2001.
+Sartini has held notable leadership roles, including executive vice president and chief operating officer at Station Casinos, LLC, where he served as the company’s director from 1993 until 2001.
+He is a member of the UNLV Foundation’s Board of Trustees and earned a Bachelor of Arts in Business Administration from the University of Nevada, Las Vegas.

+Golden Entertainment owns and operates a diversified portfolio of gaming and hospitality assets, including eight casinos and more than 70 gaming taverns in Nevada with more than 5,400 employees, 5,600 slots, 100 table games, and 6,000 hotel rooms in operation.

 Early life

 Blake L. Sartini was born in Stockton, in the San Joaquin County of California.
 He is the son of Arthur Dennis Sartini and Sandra Louise Myers.
-He attended junior college in Stockton, and in 1964, when Blake was 5 years old, Arthur took a job as the assistant executive director of the Las Vegas Housing Authority.
+The family moved to Las Vegas in 1964 when his father took a job as the assistant executive director of the Las Vegas Housing Authority.

-Education

 Sartini attended Ed W. Clark High School, where he played football as a tight end and defensive end.

-He enrolled in the University of Nevada, Las Vegas and in 1982 earned his bachelor's degree in Business Administration.
+He enrolled in the University of Nevada, Las Vegas, and in 1982 earned his bachelor's degree in business administration.

 Career

 Gaming History

 Sartini began his career as a craps dealer in a downtown Las Vegas hotel and casino.
-Following, he worked in various management and executive management positions with several gaming and entertainment companies.
-His career included working on the Las Vegas strip at the Barbary Coast Hotel and Casino and ultimately joining Station Casinos Inc.,where he held the positions of Chief Operating Officer and Director.
+He then worked in various management and executive management positions with several gaming and entertainment companies.
+His career included working on the Las Vegas Strip at the Barbary Coast Hotel and Casino and ultimately joining Station Casinos Inc., where he held the positions of chief operating officer and director.
 He was one of the four founding members when it became a public entity in May 1993.
-Under Sartini’s leadership the company grew from one property with 2,000 team members and $150 million in revenue to eight casinos with 12,000 team members and $850 million in revenue.
+Under Sartini’s leadership, the company grew from one property and $150 million in revenue to eight casinos and $850 million in revenue.